 A few of the galleries in the renovated building merit a visit – such as the Islamic Museum, Architecture Museum and the Muzium Rakyat (Peoples Museum), which covers everything from gasing uri (top-spinning) to Malay and Chinese ceramics and weaponry.
 Also interesting is the History & Ethnography Museum: it has an endless collection of maps, prints and photos giving a blow-by-blow account of Malaccan history and development.
-Also check out the upstairs reconstruction of a 17th-century Dutch dining room.
-Read More...
+Also check out the upstairs reconstruction of a Read More...

 The inside of the Stadthuys is beautiful with white, monumental staircases and high windows: it looks like a typical 17th-century Dutch municipal building and is very attractive and well maintained.
 The view from the back windows is of whitewashed homes lining the courtyard – a picturesque sight indeed.